housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-The markup (`item.component.html`) is pretty much the same, but the loading indicator is now removed and each paramter now refers to the object attributes of our newly used API.
+The markup (`item.component.html`) is pretty much the same, but the loading indicator is now removed and each parameter now refers to the properties of our new API.

 {% highlight html %}
 <!-- item.component.html -->